opentensor/bittensor/migration.md

 11. Remove `bittensor.utils.version.version_checking`

 12. Find and process all `TODOs` across the entire code base.
 If in doubt, discuss each one with the team separately.
 SDK has 29 TODOs.
-13. ✅ The SDK is dropping support for `Python 3.9` starting with this release.~~
+13. ✅ The SDK is dropping support for `Python 3.9` starting with this release.
+14. Remove `Default is` and `Default to` in docstrings bc parameters enough.

 ## New features
 1. Add `bittensor.utils.hex_to_ss58` function.
 SDK still doesn't have it.
 (Probably inner import `from scalecodec import ss58_encode, ss58_decode`)